 While there might not be a full tree inside a treeless saddle, some may have a flexible fiberglass cantle and pommel.
 Other types of treeless saddles may have only layers of padding.
 There are many different makes and models of treeless saddles, so if you are shopping for one, be sure to try out many different types.
 Just because a saddle is treeless does not mean that it will fit any horse you put it on.
 Not all treeless saddles fit all horses (or riders) and when purchasing a saddle it is just as important to "try before you buy" as with a traditional Western or English saddle.

 Pros and Cons

-Another problem with some treeless saddles is that they may not be as secure as a traditional saddle.
+One issue with some treeless saddles is that they may not be as secure as a traditional saddle.
 Because they don’t have a tree to stabilize them may be more inclined to turn, taking you with it.
-With this type of saddle, it might be wise to use a breastplate (straps that go forward from the front of the saddle around the horse's chest.) to help prevent the saddle from turning.
-Those of you with a horse with low withers or a very round or flat back may have to be very careful about the type of treeless saddle you use and how you secure it.
+With this type of saddle, it might be wise to use a breastplate (straps that go forward from the front of the saddle around the horse's chest) to help prevent the saddle from turning.
+If your horse has low withers or a very round or flat back may have to be very careful about the type of treeless saddle you use and how you secure it.